OWASP/owasp-summit-2017/Working-Sessions/Security-Crowdsourcing/Internal-Bug-Bounties-Programmes.md

 The target audience for this Working Session is:

--	People who have participated or managed bug bounties in the past
+-	People who have participated in or managed bug bounties in the past
 -	People who want to run bug bounties in the future
 -	Developer teams